kunalkathuria/SVXplorer/README.md

 ```
 cd SVXplorer*
 pip install -r requirements.txt
-make
+python setup.py bdist_wheel
+pip install -e .
 ```

 ### USAGE

-SVXplorer can now be run from the "bin" sub-directory of the installation (which can be added to user path to run it from any directory).
+After installation SVXplorer and all its helper scripts are added to path and can be run as a command-line applications.

 ```
-./bin/SVXplorer -h
+SVXplorer -h
 ```

 will show all options available to the user.
 Then run

 ```
-make test
+./run_test.sh
 ```

 to run a simple test-case which will ensure that SVXplorer is running as expected.
 SVXplorer will run using the test alignment files in the SVXplorer/testCases folder and check if the resulting vcf file found in the newly created "test" folder is identical with the one contained in SVXplorer/testFiles.
 A message will be printed notifying whether the test was successful.